-Organize the “hub” of your home to gain maximum efficiencies for your family.
-Set up a family communication center in an area where the “stuff” piles up, either in the kitchen or near the most-often used entryway.
-Include a calendar to keep track of everyone’s activities, color-coded by family member.
+Organize the "hub" of your home to gain maximum efficiencies for your family.
+Set up a family communication center in an area where the "stuff" piles up, either in the kitchen or near the most-often used entryway.
+Include a calendar to keep track of everyone's activities, color-coded by family member.
 A magnetic bulletin board hold notes, photos and lists.
-Incorporate a multi-pocket sorter to organize incoming mail for everyone in the household.
-Don’t forget an outgoing basket to hold books or videos that need to be returned, or receipts needed to pick-up dry cleaning.
+Incorporate a multi-colored filing solution to organize incoming mail for everyone in the household.
+Don't forget an outgoing basket to hold books that need to be returned, or receipts needed to pick-up dry cleaning.
 Choose from a multitude of styles and finishes for space-saving solutions to get your family organized.

 When you're in the midst of cleaning, you don't want to waste time digging for the window spray deep in your lower cabinets.
 Create a customized cleaning station on a garage or pantry door or mounted to a wall in a laundry room to store all of your supplies and keep them easily accessible.
 As an added bonus, you'll end up with more space in your lower cabinets for items like extra trash bags or a recycling bin.